apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 </property>
 ```

-Please note that we only enable the [S3 Access Grants plugin](https://github.com/aws/aws-s3-accessgrants-plugin-java-v2) on the S3 clients
+Please note that S3A only enables the [S3 Access Grants plugin](https://github.com/aws/aws-s3-accessgrants-plugin-java-v2) on the S3 clients
 as part of this feature.
 Any usage issues or bug reporting should be done directly at the plugin's
 [GitHub repo](https://github.com/aws/aws-s3-accessgrants-plugin-java-v2/issues).

 For more details on using S3 Access Grants, please refer to
 [Managing access with S3 Access Grants](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-grants.html).

 ## <a name="hadoop_credential_providers"></a>Storing secrets with Hadoop Credential Providers